Installing ONLYOFFICE Workspace Enterprise components on separate servers

 Installing Document Server

-Please note that all installation actions must be performed with root rights.
+Note that all installation actions must be performed with root privileges.

 First, you will need to install Document Server.
 To do that, run the following command at the first server: